RyanFleck/ScalaJS/README.md

 1. Write tests to verify DOM was manipulated
 1. Ensure *Travis CI* can run the tests.
 1. WebPack everything so I can use regular JavaScript, too.
+1. Remove WebPack because it doesn't play nice with ScalaJS and ES6.
+Investigate?
+1. Create a simple REPL
+1. Pass the contents of a textarea line

 **ToDo:**

-1. Create a simple REPL
 1. Send an XMLHTTPRequest to get some data
-1. Process the contents of a file
+1. Process the contents of a file or line
-1. Process the contents of a textarea
 1. Persist data in client-side WebDB
 1. Utilize a *module* from a different repository